aws-amplify/docs/js/graphql.md

 #### Usage

-Store posts in DynamoDB and automatically stream them to ElasticSearch via lambda and connect a searchQueryField resolver.
+Store posts in Amazon DynamoDB and automatically stream them to Amazon ElasticSearch via AWS Lambda and connect a searchQueryField resolver.

 ```
 type Post @model @searchable {